 This is probably one of the most common jobs that SAHMs or WAHMs take.
 Being an online seller means you are in control of your time where you can work at your own pace.
 We have an amazing eBook available on just that!
 Everything you need to know to get started, whilst avoiding all the pitfalls.
 Grab your copy today!

-There are great places to sell your products with ready made audiences such as:
+There are great places to sell your products with ready-made audiences such as:

-If you’re a tech-savvy and is really good at social media, try managing social media accounts.
+If you’re a tech-savvy and are really good at social media, try managing social media accounts.
 Some businesses hire social media managers to promote their businesses through Instagram, Twitter, Facebook, and other social media platforms.
 This is quite a flexible job which is perfect for a SAHM.

 9. Offer In-Home Daycare